After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-This paper addresses the critical challenge of balancing internal and external knowledge in retrieval-augmented generation (RAG) systems.
+We address the critical challenge of balancing internal and external knowledge in RAG systems.
 First, we construct TRD to enable comprehensive evaluation.
 Then, we propose BRIDGE, a unified framework that introduces soft bias to dynamically weight knowledge sources, an Allocator module to guide retrieval/generation, and a Maximum Soft-bias Decision Tree to select optimal response strategies.
 Experiments demonstrate BRIDGE's superiority over baselines, achieving balanced performance across all cases while significantly improving refusal rates in adversarial settings.
 Our work provides an effective and balanced approach to enhance the trustworthiness and robustness of RAG systems in real-world applications.